sicz/docker-lighttpd/README.md

 ### Installing

-Clone GitHub repository to your working directory:
+Clone the GitHub repository into your working directory:
 ```bash
 git clone https://github.com/sicz/docker-lighttpd
 ```

 ### Usage

-Use command `make` to simplify Docker container development tasks:
+Use the command `make` to simplify the Docker container development tasks:
 ```bash
 make all                # Remove the running containers, build a new image and run the tests
 make ci                 # Make all and clean the project